-The 2013 Mercedes-Benz E-Class ranks 1 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 30 published reviews and test drives of the Mercedes-Benz E-Class, and our analysis of reliability and safety data.
+The 2013 Mercedes-Benz E-Class ranks 1 out of 14 Luxury Large Cars.
+This ranking is based on our analysis of published reviews and test drives of the Mercedes-Benz E-Class, as well as reliability and safety data.

 Balanced performance, an ultra-luxurious interior and great safety and reliability ratings make the 2013 Mercedes-Benz E-Class a top choice among luxury cars.

-The 2013 Mercedes-Benz E-Class is available with a myriad of engines choices, and test drivers say that even the base V6 provides plenty of power.
+The 2013 Mercedes-Benz E-Class is available with a myriad of engines choices, and auto writers say that even the base V6 provides plenty of power.
 A seven-speed automatic transmission is standard.
 The EPA says that the base E350 sedan gets 20/30 mpg city/highway, which is good for the class.
 Still, less powerful rivals like the BMW 528i earn better ratings.
-While many reviewers write that the E-Class doesn’t offer the sportiest handling in the class, they also say that few cars can match its combination of composed handling and a comfortable ride.
+While many test drivers write that the E-Class doesn’t offer the sportiest handling in the class, they also say that few cars can match its combination of composed handling and a comfortable ride.

 The Mercedese-Benz E-Class is the 2013 Best Luxury Full Size Car for Families because it has the best combination of quality, size and family-friendly features in its class.